-Because Microsoft COM Automation uses COM Automation datatypes, and Oracle COM Automation Feature uses either PL/SQL or Java datatypes, Oracle COM Automation Feature must convert the data that it receives and pass it to the COM Automation object, and vice versa.
+Because Microsoft COM Automation uses COM Automation datatypes, and Oracle COM Automation Feature uses either PL/SQL or Java datatypes, Oracle COM Automation Feature must convert the data that it receives and pass it to the COM Automation object.
+Similarly, Oracle COM Automation Feature must pass the data that it receives from the COM Automation object and convert it.